 “Why should I waste time and money on marketing if I’m not actually selling anything?”

 Yes, yes we hear you.
 But consider this: when customers are ready to buy again you want your business to be the first that comes to mind.

 A way to ensure this is to keep your marketing communications alive throughout the year.
 Engage your customers with events, interesting blog posts and social media updates.
 You can also send reminder emails to your customer base just before season starts (and maybe offer them a discount to give them more incentive to visit you).

 For example if you sell ice cream, you could try and get your customers excited about summer during the winter months.
 Ways to do this could be having regular social media polls with questions such as “what are you most looking forward to about summer?”.
 You could even host a “fake summer” event with a warmed up room, a fake beach and ice cream tastings.

 This way, when warmer days come around, your customers are likely to think of you first when deciding where to get a scoop or two.

 Ok so maybe this is a little bit of shameless self promotion – but we really do believe that our solution is well suited to seasonal businesses.

 With Yoco there are no monthly rental fees, which means that you only pay when you actually sell, and don’t spend unnecessary money in the quieter months.
+When you buy a Yoco card machine, it’s yours!
 You are also not required to sign a fixed-term contract – in fact there are no contracts at all!